4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 6:00 PM — Dinner in the back streets

-I learned quickly to eat off the main squares.
-A trattoria two blocks behind the Piazzetta served the best insalata caprese I've ever had — buffalo mozzarella from the mainland, tomatoes grown on the island, Capri olive oil. €14.
-On the Piazzetta, the same plate would have been €25.
+Eat off the main squares and the island rewards you.
+A trattoria two blocks behind the Piazzetta serves the kind of insalata caprese that recalibrates your standards — buffalo mozzarella from the mainland, tomatoes grown on the island, Capri olive oil. €14.
+On the Piazzetta, the same plate would set you back €25.

 Day 2: Blue Grotto and Anacapri